-6. It is inapt to take photos of soldiers, tanks or any other military property.
+6. It is inapt to take photos of soldiers, tanks, or any other military property.

 Q: Is it safe to travel to Egypt?

-A: While its security situation is frequently exaggerated by many media, Egypt is generally a safe country to travel.
-Most areas are considered as relatively safe, except North Sinai Governorate being generally at a higher risk level.
+A: While its security situation is frequently exaggerated by many media, Egypt is generally a safe country to travel to.
+Most areas are considered relatively safe, except North Sinai Governorate being generally at a higher risk level.
 Checkpoints are erected across several regions to ensure the safety of tourists.
 As for muggings, robberies, and other casual crimes, Egypt is also quite safe.
 You can find it is safe to walk the streets at night when most Egyptians start social activities and cities come alive.
 Most restaurants and cafés are open late into the night.
 The majority of Egyptian people are courteous and friendly to tourists.

 Overall, Egypt is a fantastic and exotic destination with too much to offer.
 Prepare for a culture shock and tailor-make a private tour, you will find it is unlike any other country you have visited.
 For more information, please contact us at .